lalalam123/Software-Engineering-Practices/BranchDivergence.md

     git config pull.rebase false
     ```

+    Notice that, you have to run `git pull` one more time

 - Rebase: This option will reapply your local changes on top of the remote branch, creating **a linear history** without merge commits.

     You can use this option by running the following command: